Governor-General of Solomon Islands: Constitutional role

+The prime minister can be removed from office by the governor-general upon the passage of a no-confidence motion by an absolute majority of the members of parliament.
+The outgoing prime minister remains in office until a new prime minister is elected by the national parliament.
+In the event of the prime minister's death in office, the governor-general "after consultation with the other Ministers" appoints one of the other government ministers to act as a prime minister until a new election is held.

 Ceremonial role

 The governor-general's ceremonial duties include opening new sessions of parliament by delivering the Speech from the Throne, welcoming visiting heads of state, and receiving the credentials of foreign diplomats.

 The governor-general also presents honours at investitures to Solomon Islanders for notable service to the community, or for acts of bravery.

 Community role

 The governor-general provides non-partisan leadership in the community, acting as patron of charitable, service, sporting and cultural organisations, and attending functions throughout the country.

 The governor-general also encourages, articulates and represents those things that unite Solomon Islanders together.

 Privileges

 Salary

 The governor-general receives an annual salary of 130,000 SBD.

-A governor-general's is at an annual rate of sixty per cent of the current salary payable to the incumbent.
+Former governors-general receive a pension set at sixty per cent of the incumbent governor-general's salary.

 Symbols

 The governor-general uses a personal flag, which features a lion passant atop a St. Edward's royal crown with "Solomon Islands" written on a two-headed frigatebird, all on a blue background.
 It is flown on buildings and other locations in Solomon Islands to mark the governor-general's presence.